jmalauss/MechaCar_Statistical_Analysis/README.md

 ![Linear Model](https://github.com/jmalauss/MechaCar_Statistical_Analysis/blob/main/Pictures/linear_model.png)

--Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+After performing the Linear Regression on the data, it is clear that vehicle_weight will be the best predictor of mpg based on the p-value of 0.0656.
+In other words, is it likely that change in mpg is due to change in vehicle_weight, and not due to chance.

--Is the slope of the linear model considered to be zero?
+- Is the slope of the linear model considered to be zero?
 Why or why not?
--Does this linear model predict mpg of MechaCar prototypes effectively?
+- Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 ## Summary Statistics on Suspension Coils